 Sign up to the Brew Mart newsletter for the latest news, offers & more

-A home brew red wine making kit is a type of wine kit produced from the dark-coloured (black) grape varieties.
+Red wine making kits are a type of wine kit produced from the dark coloured (black) grape varieties

 The actual colour of the wine produced ranges with the age of the wine.